tidwall/gjson/README.md

 There's a `gjson.Unmarshal` function which loads json data into a value.
-It's a drop in replacement for `json.Unmarshal` and you can typically see a 3-4x boost in performance without the need for external generators.
+It's a drop in replacement for `json.Unmarshal` and you can typically see a 2-3x boost in performance without the need for external generators.

-This function works almost identically to `json.Unmarshal` except that it expects the json to be well-formed prior to being called.
-Bad json will not panic or cause a decoding error.

-Another difference is that `gjson.Unmarshal` will automatically attempt to convert JSON values to any Go type.
+This function works almost identically to `json.Unmarshal` except that `gjson.Unmarshal` will automatically attempt to convert JSON values to any Go type.
 For example, the JSON string "100" or the JSON number 100 can be equally assigned to Go string, int, byte, uint64, etc. This rule applies to all types.

 ```go